How to Tell If Your Cat Sees a Ghost

-It's usually the same hour every night and the same room.
-At 10 p.m. exactly, my 1-year-old cat goes from grooming and sleeping, to erratically staring at the ceiling, yowling, and acting as though something is chasing her (sometimes she does the chasing).
-She will go from staring one minute, to frantically zooming around chaotically, hissing at inanimate objects, and panting.
-Then, she returns to her usual grooming and relaxation like nothing ever happened.
+At 10 PM exactly every night, my cat goes from sleeping to erratically staring at the ceiling, yowling, and acting as though something is chasing her.
+She will go from staring one minute to frantically zooming around chaotically, hissing at inanimate objects, and panting.
+Then, she returns to her usual grooming and resting spot like nothing ever happened.

-I grew up in a fairly haunted house . . . that is, we had a lot of spirit activity in our home and still do.
-A few individuals have died in my house, so it's not surprising that there has been spirit activity here for many years.
-After experiencing a lot of encounters myself, I've always wondered if our cats see ghosts as well.
-I could only assume so.
-From what my cats have demonstrated throughout the years, they seem to pick up on things I can't.
+I grew up in a fairly haunted house and we had a lot of spirit activity in our home and still do.
+People have died in my house, so it's not surprising that there has been spirit activity here for many years.
+After experiencing a lot of encounters myself, I've always wondered if cats can see ghosts.
+From what my cats have demonstrated throughout the years, they seem to pick up on spirits and can see the deceased.

 - They suddenly startle for no reason (arched back, fluffy tail, wide eyes).

-- When there is an usual noise at night, your cat is next to you simply watching.
+- When there is an unusual noise at night, your cat is next to you simply watching.

-- Your cat is always on a mission (disappearing and reappearing).
+- They are always on a mission (disappearing and reappearing).

-- They meow relentlessly at random things (like closed doors), hisses, or growls.
+- They meow, hiss, or growl relentlessly at random things (like closed doors).

-- They have a favorite spot they return to investigate regularly.
+- They have a favorite spot they return to to investigate regularly.

 - They get scared randomly and hide without any obvious trigger.